SomKamoji/MortgageCalculator/README.md

 # MortgageCalculator
-This a Simple Mortgage calculator which calculates your Mortgage using Principal, annual Interaest Rate and  Period.
+This a Simple Mortgage calculator which calculates your Mortgage using Principal, annual Interest Rate and  Period.